Week 5 April 29, 2022

 Demons recognized who Jesus was, but he would not let them bear witness at all.
 See 3.11-12.
 Who knows what they might say later?
 Their words are completely unreliable, they are not the ones you want as witnesses.

-John is often pictured as a young, soft, kind type of person.
+John is always pictured as a young, soft, kind type of person.
 But he and his brother James were called “Sons of Thunder” (3.17).
 This doesn’t sound like he is the quiet “nice guy” we’ve been led to believe.
 Mary and Jesus’ brothers thought he was insane, and came to take him home (3.21).
 His own mother did not truly understand who he was until after the resurrection.
 The waves and wind still know his name!
 (4.35-41).
 Jesus destroyed an entire herd of pigs, about two thousand of them (5.13).
 This could have completely destroyed someone’s business.
 But pigs were unclean animals, even though Gadarenes was just east of the Sea of Galilee, outside of Israel.
+Being close to the border, however, this hog farm possibly could have been owned by a Jew, who was therefore unwilling to say anything about his losses, since he worked an “unclean” business.
 Jesus found out the names of demons before he cast them out.
-People were more afraid of the one who had authority over demons than the demons themselves.
+People were more afraid of the one who had authority over demons than of the demons themselves.
 See 5.17.
 The mourners at Jairus’ house went from “crying and wailing loudly” (5.38) to laughing (5.40) within seconds.
 How so?
 They were professional mourners hired to fulfill the time frame of mourning in proxy for the family, with no emotional investment whatsoever.
 Legalism at its finest.
 Jesus had four brothers and at least two sisters (6.3).
-Efforts to redefine these relationships as cousins (in order to keep Mary a perpetual virgin) are quite weak.
+Scholarly efforts to redefine these relationships as cousins (in order to keep Mary a perpetual virgin) are quite weak.
 The disciples had very effective ministry on their first time out (6.12-13).
 Realizing just how clueless they were about spiritual things at that time, this is quite remarkable.
-The feeding of the five thousand would have been a very big deal, with a lot of work involved and a lot of stress in distribution.
+The feeding of the five thousand would have been a very big deal, with a lot of work involved and a lot of stress in distribution and other logistics.
 However, the entire episode came up unplanned, out of an attempt for Jesus and the disciples to get away for a short break.
 See 5.31-44.
 Jesus was in great distress on the death of John the Baptist.
 He apparently was walking on the water to find a place where NO ONE could bother him (48b “…he was about to pass by…”).
 However… The encounter with the Syrophoenician woman is remarkable.
 She is not Jewish, but has an understanding of spiritual things that surpassed many who grew up in Hebrew school.
 See 6.24-30.
 Her account has a lot of parallels to the centurion we read about at the beginning of Matthew 8.
-Jesus feed four thousand miraculously, and then is immediately asked by the Pharisees to “show them a sign”.
+Jesus feeds four thousand miraculously, and then is immediately asked by the Pharisees to “show them a sign”.
 Go figure.
 We are not even halfway through Mark, but Jesus’ earthly life is already winding down here.

 Notes on Psalms